-Biden will nominate a top Harris and Emhoff aide to represent the US at UNESCO
+Biden will nominate longtime aide and current adviser to VP to represent the US at UNESCO

-WASHINGTON (AP) — A top aide to both Vice President Kamala Harris and her husband, second gentleman Doug Emhoff, is President Joe Biden's choice to represent the United States at the United Nations agency devoted to education, science and culture worldwide.
+WASHINGTON (AP) — A longtime aide to President Joe Biden and current top adviser to the vice president is Biden's choice to represent the United States at the United Nations agency devoted to education, science and culture.

 The U.S. recently rejoined the U.N.
 Educational, Scientific and Cultural Organization after a five-year hiatus initiated by Biden's immediate predecessor in the White House, Donald Trump.

-The Democratic president's choice to become the U.S. permanent representative to the Paris-based UNESCO, with the rank of ambassador, is Courtney O'Donnell, according to a White House official, who spoke Monday on the condition of anonymity to discuss the nomination before a formal announcement.
+The Democratic president's choice to become the U.S. permanent representative to the Paris-based UNESCO, with the rank of ambassador, is longtime aide Courtney O'Donnell, according to a White House official, who spoke Monday on the condition of anonymity to discuss the nomination before a formal announcement.

-O'Donnell currently wears two hats: She's a senior adviser to Harris and acting chief of staff for Emhoff, and she lends her expertise to a range of national and global issues, including gender equity and countering prejudice against Jews, a top issue for Emhoff, who's Jewish.
+O'Donnell currently wears two hats: She's a senior adviser to Vice President Kamala Harris and acting chief of staff for Harris' husband, second gentleman Doug Emhoff, and she lends her expertise to a range of national and global issues, including gender equity and countering prejudice against Jews, a top issue for Emhoff, who's Jewish.

 O'Donnell also was communications director for Jill Biden, when she was second lady during Joe Biden's vice presidency when Barack Obama was president.
 O'Donnell helped Jill Biden raise awareness and support for U.S. military families and promote community colleges.